 The Eco Action Team is made up of representatives from each class.
 The Reps have responsibilities within their class, for example: emptying the compost caddy, checking the recycling boxes and turning off lights and closing doors when leaving the room.
 They also represent their class at meetings to discuss, plan and share news of any environmental activities in school.
-The Action Team also get involved in local and national environmental projects working with Exmoor National Park, Somerset Wildlife Trust, The RSPB and EDF.
+The Action Team also get involved in local, national and global environmental projects working with Exmoor National Park, Buttercross Community Orchard, Surfers Against Sewage, Somerset Wildlife Trust, The RSPB, EDF and other environmental organisations.

 Eco Action Team 2018-2019